Human-Connection/Human-Connection-Clock-API/README.md

 Pro Tip: Get [Postman](https://www.getpostman.com/) to make requests.
 This amazing tool makes working with APIs way easier.

-When using the default port 1337 (which you do if you haven't changed it in server.js), you can send requests to the Clock of Change API to `http://127.0.0.1:1337`.
+When using the default port 1337 (which you do if you haven't changed it in server.js), you can send requests to the Human Connection Clock API to `http://127.0.0.1:1337`.

 Refer to the list of routes below, to see all possible requests with description you can make.